stereomatchingkiss/auto_updater/README.md

 If you found any bugs or any features request, please open the issue at github.
 I will try to solve them when I have time.

+# License

+auto_updater is free and open-source software, it is released under the [DBAD](https://github.com/stereomatchingkiss/similar_vision/blob/master/DBAD%20License) license.